-- This young family from San Diego told Business Insider they pays $2,200 a month to live on a 40-foot boat.
+- This young family from San Diego told Business Insider they pay $2,200 a month to live on a 40-foot boat.

 - These San Franciscans are living on a sailboat and spend just a few hundred dollars a month on rent and utilities.

-Liveaboard insurance is more expensive than recreational boat insurance.
+Liveaboard insurance rates are more expensive than recreational boat insurance.
 For our 35-foot sailboat we’ve paid:

 - $800 a year for liveaboard insurance (sailing in local waters)